-Only a person who is a registered advertising practitioner, a citizen and non-citizen shall be employed in an advertising positions noncitizens who intend to establish an advertising agency and practice the profession shall in addition to being registered as a practitioner, satisfy the terms set out in the Ghana Investment Promotions Centre Act 1994 (Act 478) for the establishment of a new business, as well as immigration requirements determined by the Immigrations Act 2000 (Act 573).
+Only a person who is a registered advertising practitioner: a citizen or non-citizen shall be employed in an advertising position.
+Noncitizens who intend to establish an advertising agency and practice the profession shall, in addition to being registered as a practitioner, satisfy the terms set out in the Ghana Investment Promotions Centre Act 1994 (Act 478) for the establishment of a new business, as well as immigration requirements determined by the Immigrations Act 2000 (Act 573).